top of page

 At the end of each share, we ask the share shepherd to thank every sharer but to avoid any other comments on their shares.

 We, the steering committee, like the sharing to go quickly and smoothly in every workshop.
 It's taken us years to get to the engagement we currently experience, in the way that we currently experience it.
-We do not want to see the sharing periods changed to match the personality or preferences of the share shepherd.

 This is not a sacred space, and we do not want the sharing slowed down or made more solemn or "serene" or "spiritual."
 Keep it moving, productive, and active, please.

-Bottomline, this is not an easy service role.
+Bottom line, this is not an easy service role.
 The service is to our participants while adhering to the guidance of our steering committee keeping on script, on topic, and on time which has been developed over years of providing conference service.

 In all cases, thank you for your service!